ananyas1999/TAYLOR-SWIFT-and-DATA-SCIENCE/README.md

 Sentiment and subjectivity analysis helps us quantify those emotions and tones using Natural Language Processing (NLP).
 Here's what the two terms mean:

-Metric | What It Means | Scale
-Sentiment Polarity | Measures if the lyric feels positive, neutral, or negative | Ranges from -1 (very sad/angry) to +1 (very happy/loving)
+Sentiment Polarity -> Measures if the lyric feels positive, neutral, or negative | Ranges from -1 (very sad/angry) to +1 (very happy/loving)

-Subjectivity | Measures how personal or emotional the lyric is vs. just stating facts | Ranges from 0 (factual) to 1 (opinionated or emotional)
+Subjectivity -> Measures how personal or emotional the lyric is vs. just stating facts | Ranges from 0 (factual) to 1 (opinionated or emotional)

 By doing sentiment and subjectivity analysis on Taylor Swift's lyrics, we're answering questions like:
 Which albums are more emotionally uplifting or darker in tone?